open-mmlab/mmpretrain/docs/en/advanced_guides/runtime.md

 ## Environment Configuration

-In the `env_cfg` field, you can configure some low-level parameters, like cuDNN, multi-process and distributed communication.
+In the `env_cfg` field, you can configure some low-level parameters, like cuDNN, multi-process, and distributed communication.

 Please make sure you understand the meaning of these parameters before modifying them.